 This robot is used to fetch and cache images posted into Slack channels.
 Proxying images in this way allows us to hide detailed referrer information (which can include team and/or project names), ensure these images are served over HTTPS, and improve performance.

 This is our default, does everything, kitchen sink robot.
 Anytime we need to make an HTTP request that is not covered by the above, we use this robot.
 Examples would include making API requests for services we integrate with or sending Outgoing Webhooks that users have configured on their teams.

 As we are mere imperfect humans who direct the robots, it is entirely possible they are doing something they should not.
-We are more than happy to add you to a blocklist/allowlist, work with you to improve parsing of your content, discuss alternatives to how we are accessing your site, or just answer any questions you have.
+We are more than happy to add you to a blocklist/allowlist or answer questions you have about our robots.
 Please contact us or send us a tweet @slackapi.